There are plenty of reasons to install your own:

 7. Fill The Tank

 Open the cold water valve slowly at first to make sure there are no leaks.
-Then, fill the hybrid water heater.
+Then, fill the heat pump water heater.
 Meanwhile, turn on the highest hot water faucet in the house to allow air to escape as the tank is filled and double-check the piping for leaks.
 Don’t worry if some rusty water gets pushed through.
 When the hot water faucet in your house has a steady stream, you’ll know the tank is full.
 Run the faucet for 3 minutes after a constant flow has been achieved before turning it off.

 8. Complete Electrical Connection

 When the tank is full, connect to the electrical supply according to the manufacturer’s instructions.
 Use new properly sized wire nuts to connect the wires.
-Then, turn on the power to the hybrid water heater at the breaker.
+Then, turn on the power to the heat pump water heater at the breaker.
 Use a voltage meter to verify proper voltage.
 Make sure all cover plates are properly installed.

 9. Start The Hybrid Water Heater